ambros02/SCassignment_1/README.md

     to True.
 The second one checks if we can create an already existing file.
 It also checks if we would overwrite the already <br>
     existing file with the new content. <br></p>
     <p>We have four different tests for the write_file() function.
 The first test checks if new content can be written at all. <br>
-    We use the write_file function to write new content in a already existing file.
+    We use the write_file function to write new content in an already existing file.
 The next test checks if we can write an <br>
     empty string.
-We have to use the write_file() function firt to write an emtpy string and then assert the file equal to an <br>
+We have to use the write_file() function first to write an emtpy string and then assert the file equal to an <br>
     empty string.
 We also test if we can write to a non-existing file.
 Since the file doesn't exist, it is not mentioned in the <br> setup function.
 The last test checks if we can write with some special characters.<br></p>
     <p>The delete_file tests are structured the same as the others.
 Here, however, we have built in two assert arguments, one to <br>